apache/kylin/website/_dev/howto_release.md

 * Make a binary package by refering to [this doc](howto_package.html);
 * Sign the generated binary package with gpg, e.g,:
   {% highlight bash %}
-  gpg --armor --output apache-kylin-1.5.0-bin.tar.gz.asc --detach-sig apache-kylin-1.5.0-bin.tar.gz
+  gpg --armor --output apache-kylin-2.5.0-bin.tar.gz.asc --detach-sig apache-kylin-2.5.0-bin.tar.gz
   {% endhighlight %}
-* Generate the md5 file for the binary package, e.g,:
+* Generate the sha256 file for the binary package, e.g,:
   {% highlight bash %}
-  md5sum < apache-kylin-1.5.0-bin.tar.gz > apache-kylin-1.5.0-bin.tar.gz.md5
+  shasum -a 256 apache-kylin-2.5.0-bin.tar.gz > apache-kylin-2.5.0-bin.tar.gz.sha256
   {% endhighlight %}
-* Push the binary package, the signature file and the md5 file to the svn __dev__ repo, then run `svn mv <files-in-dev> <files-in-release>` to move them to svn __release__ repo.
+* Push the binary package, the signature file and the sha256 file to the svn __dev__ repo, then run `svn mv <files-in-dev> <files-in-release>` to move them to svn __release__ repo.
 * For different Hadoop/HBase version, you may need repeat the above steps;
 * Add the files and then commit the svn changes.